chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

 ``manage_symlink_source``
    **Ruby Type:** true, false | **Default Value:** ``true`` (with warning)

    Change the behavior of the file resource if it is pointed at a symlink.
-When this value is set to ``true``, the Chef client will manage the symlink's permissions or will replace the symlink with a normal file if the resource has content.
+When this value is set to ``true``, Chef Infra Client will manage the symlink's permissions or will replace the symlink with a normal file if the resource has content.
 When this value is set to ``false``, Chef will follow the symlink and will manage the permissions and content of the symlink's target file.

    The default behavior is ``true`` but emits a warning that the default value will be changed to ``false`` in a future version; setting this explicitly to ``true`` or ``false`` suppresses this warning.

 ``mode``
    **Ruby Type:** Integer, String

    If ``mode`` is not specified and if the file already exists, the existing mode on the file is used.
-If ``mode`` is not specified, the file does not exist, and the ``:create`` action is specified, the chef-client assumes a mask value of ``'0777'`` and then applies the umask for the system on which the file is to be created to the ``mask`` value.
-For example, if the umask on a system is ``'022'``, the chef-client uses the default value of ``'0755'``.
+If ``mode`` is not specified, the file does not exist, and the ``:create`` action is specified, Chef Infra Client assumes a mask value of ``'0777'`` and then applies the umask for the system on which the file is to be created to the ``mask`` value.
+For example, if the umask on a system is ``'022'``, Chef Infra Client uses the default value of ``'0755'``.

    The behavior is different depending on the platform.